healthchecks/healthchecks/templates/docs/configuring_notifications.md

 ![Email reminder options](IMG_URL/email_reports.png)

-## Monthly Reports
+## Weekly and Monthly Reports

-SITE_NAME sends monthly email reports at the start of each month.
+SITE_NAME sends periodic email reports, either monthly at the start of each month, or weekly every Monday.
 Use them to make sure all checks have their expected state, and nothing has "fallen through the cracks."

-A monthly report shows checks from all your projects.
+The reports list checks from all your projects, grouped by project.
-For each check, it lists:
+For each check, they show:

 * check's current status
 * the number of downtimes by month, for the last two months